visgl/deck.gl/docs/layers/geojson-layer.md

 * If a function is provided, it is called on each polygon feature to retrieve its elevation.

 Note: This accessor is only called for `Polygon` and `MultiPolygon` features.

+##### `getLineDashArray` (Function|Array, optional)

+* Default: `null`

+The dash array to draw each outline path with: `[dashSize, gapSize]` relative to the width of the line.
+(See PathLayer)

+* If an array is provided, it is used as the dash array for all paths.
+* If a function is provided, it is called on each path to retrieve its dash array.
+Return `[0, 0]` to draw the path in solid line.
+* If this accessor is not specified, all paths are drawn as solid lines.

 ## Remarks